|In late 1971 Better

 Records story ends.
 Slim went on to form the very successful Scorpion

-Records in 1975 and in 1979 quit the music business for good going instead into real estate.
+Records in 1975 but by 1979 had quit the music business for good going instead into real estate.
 Cliff Williamson worked for some of the top

 music firms in Nashville before settling in with Starstruck Entertainment.
 Ott Stephens still operated WPEH